secureworks/dalton/README.rst

    | No; currenlty only Suricata and Snort are supported.

 #. | **Does Dalton support authentication such as username/password/API tokens or
-     authorization enforcment like discrectionary access control?**
+     authorization enforcement like discretionary access control?**
    | No, not in this open source release although such additions have been done
-     before, incuding single sign on integration.
+     before, including single sign on integration.
 However, such enhancements would require non-trivial code additions.
 There are some authentication decorators commented out and scattered throughout the code and the Dalton Agents do send and API token as part of their requests but the Dalton